kakserpom/php-sqlx-rs/README.md

 - `assocArrays(): bool` – returns **true** if the driver is currently set to produce associative arrays instead of objects.
-- `prepare(string $sql): Sqlx\PreparedQuery` – returns a reusable prepared query object bound to the same driver.
+- `prepare(string $query): Sqlx\PreparedQuery` – returns a reusable prepared query object bound to the same driver.

 #### Row helpers